The Rare Color Myth

 Our puppy prices are never based on color.

-Ethical, responsible breeders breed to meet the breed standard.
-They show in conformation, they participate in obedience and fully Health Test.
-They do not breed to produce "rare colors" to sell for more profit.
+Responsible breeders show to a Championship, they participate in Obedience and OFA Health Test.
+There are many breeders that put in the effort, time and money to breed responsibly.
+Responsible breeders do not breed only to produce "rare colors" to sell for more profit.

 While Chocolate, Blue, and Solid colors are all allowed, the truth is the Traditional colors of Gold & White and Silver & White with a nice blaze on the face, and even markings have been preferred in the show ring.